 Fortunately.
 Now that there is freedom and less prejudice people tend to be less judgmental as well.
 So people who used to hide their true selves can now be exactly as they are, and feel proud of it.

 If you think about it, those people are some of the best in terms of character and way of thinking.
-They truly love each other, feel deep heart melting love, as opposed to some who are heterosexual and might be with their partner for the wrong reasons completely.
+They truly love each other, feel deep heart-melting love, as opposed to some who are heterosexual and might be with their partner for the wrong reasons completely.
 They are willing to suffer social cruelness, not be accepted just to be with their significant other half.

 They adopt children and give them a home and a family.
-Most judge especially this matter as they think it’s wrong for a child to be raised in such a family; one lacking the presence of a male or female respectively.
+Most judge this matter especially as they think it’s wrong for a child to be raised in such a family; one lacking the presence of a male or female respectively.
 This may be true to some extent.

 But isn’t this a small miracle?
 In a matter of seconds orphans get to have a family and people to care for them.
 It shows how strong their characters are.
 They go up against all odds and adopt children, even if they will be judged.

-Some other parents leave their children in the streets not caring, or are not able to provide them with the necessities, and homosexuals take them under their wing and give them a home.
+Some other parents leave their children in the streets not caring or are not able to provide them with the necessities, and homosexuals take them under their wing and give them a home.
 Most importantly of all they give them love, the purest and most valuable gift of them all.
-For this I congratulate them and admire them to no end.
+For this, I congratulate them and admire them to no end.

 At the end of the day, love can take any form and nature.
 What matters is that it is true and pure.
 Irrespective of peoples’ appearances, what holds the key to happiness is their soul; the shell that holds it inside is trivial!